Blackmail the Universe: Background

 "Blackmail the Universe" is one of the most political songs Megadeth has, and is filled with attitude.
 The song starts with a news report of Air Force One being shot down.
 It features lyrics about nuclear war, terrorism and tensions in the Middle East.
 The song marks a return to the thrash metal that the band played in their early days.
 It has been described as similar to the song and album Rust in Peace, not only lyrically, but musically too.

 "Blackmail the Universe" has been played 133 times live by the band.
 The concert tour for The System Has Failed was titled after this song.

 Music video

 A music video for "Blackmail the Universe" was recorded on October 9, 2005, and was featured on That One Night: Live in Buenos Aires (although it was also released separately).
 The video was directed by Michael J. Sarna.

 Reception

-"Blackmail Universe" has been noted as a highlight of the album by many reviewers.
+"Blackmail the Universe" has been noted as a highlight of the album by many reviewers.
 It has been described as one of, if not "...the (band's) best since Countdown to Extinction".
 BraveWords praised Chris Poland's guitar work on the song.
-The song is the most streamed from the album on Spotify.
+The song is the second most streamed from the album on Spotify.